FYS3220 – Linear Circuit Theory

 Schedule, syllabus and examination date

 The course deals with the analysis and construction of analog electronics.
 Transfer functions, Fourier, Laplace, Bode-plot, and Nyquist diagrams are essential topics.
-Analytical methods and simulators are used to gain an understanding of how signals are handled by the electronics in both time and frequency domain.
+Analytical methods and simulators are used to gain an understanding of how signals are handled by electronics in both the time and frequency domain.

 After having completed the course:

 you will master time and frequency analysis of analog electronic circuits and signals - both analytical and with simulations.

 you have knowledge about analog passive and active components, and how these can be exploited to construct amplifiers, oscillators, regulators, and filters.

 you have knowledge about positive and negative feedback, and understand how the poles and the 0-point affect the behavior and stability of electronic circuits.

 you have knowledge about the relationship between the analog and digital world.
 You can find computer algorithms for analog circuits and you know the relationships between the Laplace and Z-transforms, and Fourier and DFT/DTFT transformations.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.